The East Is Red (song): Modern China

 Because of its associations with the Cultural Revolution, the song was rarely heard after the rise of Deng Xiaoping in the late 1970s.
-Today in China the song is considered by some to be a somewhat unseemly reminder of the cult of personality associated with Mao.
-Its official use has largely been replaced by the "March of the Volunteers", whose lyrics mention neither the Communist Party nor Mao.
+To this day, the song is considered by some in China to be a somewhat unseemly reminder of the cult of personality associated with Mao.
+Its official use has largely been replaced by the "March of the Volunteers", whose lyrics mention neither the CCP nor Mao.
 "The East Is Red" is still commonly heard in recordings played by electronic cigarette lighters bearing Mao's face that are popular with tourists.

 The tune of "The East Is Red" remains popular in Chinese popular culture.
-In 2009 it was voted as the most popular patriotic song in a Chinese government-run internet poll.
-It was being used as the belling melody for striking clocks like Beijing railway station and the Beijing Telegraph Building, Custom House, Shanghai as well as the Drum Tower in Xi'an.
+In 2009, it was voted as the most popular patriotic song in a Chinese government-run internet poll.
+It is used as the chime for striking clocks like Beijing railway station and the Beijing Telegraph Building, Shanghai Customs House as well as the Drum Tower in Xi'an.

-Some radio stations in China have used "The East Is Red" as an interval signal, including China Radio International (Indonesian Service) and Xinjiang People's Radio Station.
+Some radio stations in China have used "The East Is Red" as an interval signal, including China Radio International (Indonesian service) and Xinjiang People's Radio Station.